Joshhortt/creative-lightbox-articles/cl9xay74t00fooonvgp4k1d0c.md

 ## Final Thoughts
 A headless CMS differs significantly from the traditional CMS approach and offers a lot of great benefits.
 Since headless CMSs don’t rely on one content delivery method, they offer a ton of flexibility.
 They also provide the benefit of keeping all of your content in one centralized content hub.

-In our experience, headless CMS helps many clients deliver a consistent content experience to their users no matter where they’re viewing it.
+In my experience, headless CMS helps many clients deliver a consistent content experience to their users no matter where they’re viewing it.
 Whenever appropriate, we help them find the right headless CMS to use and implement it so that content publishing is a breeze for them in the future.